zahramoghaddasi/Eighth-Assignment-Hangman/README.md

 **Note: Usage of ChatGPT or any other AI generative model to complete any part of this assignment is strictly prohibited.
 Violation will result in a score of 0 without warnings.**

 ## Bonus Objectives ✒️
-- Add different difficulty levels to your game.
+- Add different difficulty levels to your game, with longer words or a smaller number of guesses.
-- Add other categories (e.g., cities, food) to your game.
-- Enhance the UI design.
-- Add a timer.
+- Display a timer on the screen as the user is playing the game.
+The timer should stop once the game is finished.
 - Implement a competitive mode with two players playing simultaneously.

 ## Submission ⌛
-The deadline for submitting your code is Friday, June 7 (18th of Khordad).
+The deadline for submitting your code is **Friday, June 7 (18th of Khordad)**.
+Good luck!

 ## Resources 📚
 🔗 [Online Hangman game](https://www.gamestolearnenglish.com/hangman/)